W-L/deviaTE/doc/WALKTHROUGH.md

 Finally a visualization is produced, resulting in an illustration of jockey that should look like [this](https://github.com/W-L/deviaTE/blob/master/example/jockey_dmel.fastq.DMLINEJA.pdf)

+**If deviaTE does not work at this point, please consult the Troubleshooting section at the bottom of this document or do not hesitate to open an issue on this GitHub**

 ## Quality encoding of the FASTQ file

 Depending on the sequencing platform used to produce your sequences, quality scores are encoded with certain score offset.
 The following parameters should be used for `--read_type`: